 Back in September, I started a series and honestly figured I would not have taken this long to get to “part 2”!
 What I’m going to do is make this part of my #TipTuesday series and try to get through it a little bit faster!

-Today’s post is what happens during the Depreciation routine in Fixed Assets, from a GL posting flow perspective.
+Today's post is about what happens during the Depreciation routine in Fixed Assets, from a GL posting flow perspective.
 The previous post in this series was GL posting flow around additions, in 3 specific areas:

-- Additions during the current fiscal year (aka, normal operations once you’re up and running with Fixed Assets).
+- Additions during the current fiscal year (aka, normal operations once up and running with Fixed Assets).

-- Additions that might occur from data conversion, that have LTD depreciation already but no current year depreciation yet.
+- Additions that might occur from data conversion, that have LTD depreciation already but no current-year depreciation yet.

 - Additions that might occur from data conversion, that have LTD depreciation and current year depreciation from a previous system.